To shoot natural-looking portraits of family and friends on a winter walk

 Skill level: Beginner

-Walks in the woods offer plenty of opportunities for great portraits, of kids or adults.
+Walks in the woods offer plenty of opportunities for great portraits, both of kids and adults.
 The landscape of the forest throws up a pleasing array of colours, organic shapes and varying light that can be used to the portrait photographer’s advantage.

-Useful compositional tricks, such as the rule of thirds and frames within frames, are a big help, because they can help you to visualise a tangled mess of branches into an arrangement that works for your portraits.
-With a little practice, these skills soon become second nature…
+Useful compositional tricks, such as the rule of thirds and frames within frames, are also a big help, as they can help you to visualise a tangled mess of branches into an arrangement that works for your portraits.
+With a little practice, these skills soon become second nature.

 One great compositional trick is to find a natural frame that you can incorporate within your frame.
 Look for branches and boughs that curve around, or gaps in tree trunks and bushes.
 Shoot through them or ask your subject to pose by them so that they appear framed.